MySQL Performance Tuning and Optimization Tips

 SELECT column1, column2 FROM table

 The ORDER BY expression sorts results by the specified column.
-It can be used to sort by two columns at once.
-These should be sorted in the same order, ascending or descending.
+It can also sort by two columns at once, ascending or descending.

 If you try to sort different columns in different order, it will slow down performance.
-You may combine this with an index to speed up the sorting.
+You may combine ORDER BY with an index to speed up the sorting.

-The SELECT DISTINCT query comes in handy when trying to get rid of duplicate values.
+The SELECT DISTINCT query is useful when eliminating duplicate values.
 However, the statement requires a large amount of processing power.
+Additionally, it is efficient only in specific situations and can sometimes be confusing.

 idnamelastNameaddresscitystatezip